iamemilio/installer/docs/user/openstack/README.md

 ## Using an External Load Balancer

-This documents how to shift from the api VM load balancer (which is not HA) to an external load balancer.
+This documents how to shift from the api VM load balancer, which is intended for initial cluster deployment and not highly available, to an external load balancer.

 The load balancer must serve ports 6443, 443, and 80 to any users of the system.
-Port 49500 is for serving ignition startup configurations to the OpenShift nodes and should not be reachable by the outside world.
+Port 49500 is for serving ignition startup configurations to the OpenShift nodes and should not be reachable outside of the cluster.

-The first step is to add floating IPs to all the master nodes.
-Usually the public network here is named 'public':
+The first step is to add floating IPs to all the master nodes:

 * `openstack floating ip create --port master-port-0 <public network>`
 * `openstack floating ip create --port master-port-1 <public network>`